thom8/drupal8-vagrant/README.md

 ## More info

-Please refer to the parent project [Acquia Vagrant](https://github.com/thom8/acquia-vagrant)
+This is an implementation of [Acquia Vagrant](https://github.com/thom8/acquia-vagrant) so please refer to this project for more info.